 INS has not announced how they will contend with current and future applications

+in the wake of funding elimination.
 Now that this problem has come to light, it appears that the INS and

 Congress are trying to resolve the shortfalls but time is running out on